fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 Assertions.assertEquals(expected, actual)
 ````

-Note we don't verify the request has been called, since it's implied.
+Notice we don't verify the request has been called, since it's implied.
 It returns the same data we returned from the request, so it must have been called.

 ### 3. ```errorFlow```